Tufts-University/FLOCK/README.md

 ### Documentation
 Documentation can be found in the [Docs](https://github.com/Tufts-University/FLOCK/blob/main/Docs) folder of this repository.
-The HTML files will open in your default browser from the donloaded repository.
+The HTML files will open in your default browser from the downloaded repository.

 ## FLOCK functions